CobaltFusion/DebugVision/README.md

 # more...
 - online filters/highlighing storage to sync settings over difference workstations (login with google account?)
-- what do we do with internationalization ?
+- what do we do with internationalization?
 Chinese, Japanese characters, etc...

 https://simplicable.com/new/information-analysis
  - gather